Mention “homeschool morning routines,” and you’ll likely get a myriad of responses – some positive, some not so much.

 An important tip is not to make your family fit your routine, but fit your routine to your family.
 If you need to homeschool in the summer because of a stressful season, go for it.
 Your routine can give you that flexibility when you need it.

-Perhaps most importantly, remember to give yourself some grace.
+Perhaps most importantly, remember to give yourself some margin for those inevitable setbacks in life.
 As one wise homeschool mom wrote, “Just take time to set the priorities, and when the unexpected comes, such as illness, deal with it and school later.”

 Myth 4: Routines just stress me out.
 I’d rather go with the flow.